Cloris Leachman: Personal life

 From 1953 to 1978, Leachman was married to Hollywood impresario George Englund.
 Her former mother-in-law was character actress Mabel Albertson.
 The marriage produced four sons and one daughter: Bryan (died 1986), Morgan, Adam, Dinah, and George.
 Some of them are in show business.
 Her son Morgan played Dylan on Guiding Light for several years.
 The Englunds were Bel Air neighbors of Judy Garland, Sidney Luft, and their children, Lorna and Joey Luft, during the early 1960s.
 Lorna Luft stated in her memoir Me and My Shadows: A Family Memoir that Leachman was "the kind of mom I'd only seen on TV".
 Knowing of the turmoil at the Luft home, but never mentioning it, Leachman prepared meals for the children and made them feel welcome when they needed a place to stay.

 Leachman was also a friend of Mort Sahl and Marlon Brando, whom she met while studying under Elia Kazan in the 1950s.
 She introduced him to her husband, who became close to Brando, as well, directing him in The Ugly American (1963) and writing a memoir about their friendship called Marlon Brando: The Way It's Never Been Done Before (2005).

 Leachman was a vegetarian and an animal rights activist.
 In 1997, she appeared on the cover of Alternative Medicine Digest, posing nude while body-painted with images of fruit in a parody of Demi Moore's 1991 Vanity Fair cover photo.
 She also posed clad in a dress made of lettuce for a 2009 PETA advertisement.
 In 2013, she starred in a comedic PETA ad on spay and neuter in which she opened a condom wrapper with her teeth.
 Leachman's granddaughter, Anabel Englund, is a singer.
 In addition to Anabel, Leachman had other grandchildren, and one great-grandson, Braden.
 Leachman was an atheist.

 Death

 Leachman died at her home in Encinitas, California, at the age of 94.
 The cause of death was a stroke with COVID-19 as a contributing factor.
 Leachman's manager, Juliet Green, confirmed to People magazine that she had died on January 27, 2021.
 Leachman's son also confirmed this date to The New York Times.
 However, some sources cited a death date of January 26.
-Her body was cremated on February 7, 2021.
+Her body was cremated on February 7, 2021, and her ashes are in the possession of her daughter.